 For instance, I never buy a cookbook.
 So I peruse the shelves, find one that interests me and check it out.
 Then I look for all the recipes that interest me, write them on index cards and put them in my recipe box.
 Done.
 If I don’t like the recipe, I simply throw it out (the recipe, not the food).
-I recently got my copy of $5 Dinner Mom (a huge seller right now) at the library on hold and copied 20, yes TWENTY recipes out of the book but I did not need to buy the book to get those recipes.
-I saved myself 20 bucks not buying the book written by the budget-friendly blogger.

 One more library tip- become a “friend” of your local library.
-Mine is a 5 dollar fee once a year and I get all access to their used book sales and I love those.
+Mine is a five dollar fee once a year and I get all access to their used book sales and I love those.
 I bought 20 books/DVD’s for $7.00 back in May.

 2- I have said it before and I will say it again people, Meal planning-it is THE way to go.

-If you do not have a list when going into the grocery store, you may as well have the word SUCKER written all over your forehead.
-The planners of supermarkets every where love people who don’t meal plan/clip coupons/make lists.
+If you do not have a list when going into the grocery store, you may as well have the word sucker written all over your forehead.
+The planners of supermarkets everywhere love people who don’t meal plan/clip coupons/make lists.
 So put down the frozen dinners and pre-made pasta’s people, I am here to help.

 I grocery shop once every two weeks but it may not work for everyone.

-For the sake of this scenario, lets just say that you shop once a week.
+For the sake of this scenario, let’s just say that you shop once a week.

 First- get out your coupons.